Account Header.Menu

 Top 5 Tobacco Free Snus (Nicotine Pouches)

-While you cannot buy traditional snus in the UK, you can still buy nicotine pouches (or tobacco-free snus) - which is a great alternative.
+While you cannot buy traditional snus in the UK due to tight tobacco control, you can still buy nicotine pouches (or tobacco-free snus) - which is a great alternative.
 The top 5 best snus brands in the UK that are tobacco-free are:

-1. 1.
-Nordic Spirit.
-Nordic Spirit has one of the most unique flavour ranges in the nicotine pouch market.
-However, what makes them completely unique is that all Nordic Spirit pouches have a base note of bergamot added to them, which gives them a flavour profile similar to that of traditional snus.
+• Nordic Spirit - Nordic Spirit has one of the most unique flavour ranges in the nicotine pouch market.
+However, what makes them unique is that all Nordic Spirit pouches have a base note of bergamot added to them, giving snus users a flavour profile similar to that of traditional snus.

-3. 3.
-LYFT.
-LYFT is a relaunched brand with a range of artisan nicotine pouches.
+• LYFT - LYFT is a relaunched brand with a range of artisan pouches, providing snus users with a greater choice of snus products.

-4. 4.
-ZYN.
-A brand of all-white nicotine pouches made in Scandinavia.
+• ZYN - A brand of all-white Scandinavian snus.
 ZYN is the most popular nicotine pouch brand in the U.S. and are becoming increasingly popular with U.K. users too.

-5. 5.
-LOOP.
-LOOP is a Swedish brand of pouches launched in 2019, developing new and innovative nicotine pouches.
+• LOOP - LOOP is a Swedish brand of pouches launched in 2019, developing new and innovative nicotine pouches

 What is Snus Used For?